mm80843/T3.5/docs/Benef/PBN__Benef_1033.md

 ## Articles mentionning this Benefit

 * [COVID-19 risks and systemic gaps in Nigeria: resilience building lessons for pandemic and climate change management](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_215.md)

+## Name of the Benefit

+Improving access to quality education for students from low-income backgrounds reduces educational inequality, improves social mobility, and provides opportunities for economic growth and development.